 Designate a Driver: The safest choice – and the smartest – is to refrain from consuming alcohol if you plan to drive at all.
 If you plan to drink, choose a designated driver ahead of time, who agrees not to drink, and is responsible for safely driving you and others home.

 How Much is Too Much: If you choose to drink responsibly, how can you determine your limits?
 Use the simple one-to-one rule: have one standard drink per hour.
 A standard drink is defined as:

 One 12-ounce beer

 One mixed drink with 1.5 ounces of liquor

 Be a Smart Host: Remember that if you are hosting a holiday gathering, you are liable.
 Here are some tips for serving alcohol at a party:

 Measure the amount of alcohol used in mixed drinks

 Stop serving at least one hour before the party ends: If someone overindulges, it is your responsibility as the host to keep them from driving; arrange for a ride or offer them a place to stay.

 Don’t Mix: Prescription drugs or over-the-counter remedies, such as cold medications, when combined with drinking may affect your driving.
 Follow the directions and warning labels on all medications carefully.

 Drinking responsibly is simple.
 If you drink, do not drive.
 The safety of you and everyone else on the road depends on your good judgment.
-From all of us at the F.A.
-Peabody Company, Happy Holidays!
+From all of us at F.A.
+Peabody Insurance, Happy Holidays!